 28 Apr Your Guide to Warehouse Workflow

-When a warehouse is operating properly, it functions similar to an ant hill.
+When a warehouse is operating properly, it functions similarly to an anthill.
 An incredible amount of moving parts all existing simultaneously, working towards individual goals and contributing in their own smaller sections to combine into a seamless and efficient workspace.
+The way to get there is to plan out your warehouse workflow ahead of time.

 Starting at the place where materials will enter your warehouse, we will move section by section to show the ideal flow of goods coming in and eventually exiting, ready to send out to their next destination.